 ng update @angular/core

 You can update RxJS using the ng update command.

 ng new angular8demo cd angular8demo ng serve

 sudo chown -R $USER:$GROUP ~/.npm sudo chown -R $USER:$GROUP ~/.config

 Now, see the newly installed Angular 8 project.

 You can see the updated Angular CLI to version 8 by creating the new Angular project.

-At the time of creating the Angular 8 project, we have not allowed creating the routing module.
-See the following project structure.
+When creating the Angular 8 project, we have not allowed creating the routing module.
+Instead, see the following project structure.

 Finally, That is for upgrading the guide to Angular CLI.